At a glance

-The disease can affect cats of any age, although it is most commonly seen in male cats between 1-3 years old.
+The disease can affect cats of any age, although it is most common in male cats between 1-3 years old.

-Infected queens can pass on the infection to their kittens although it's not entirely known if it is in utero, during the birth process or via the milk.
+Infected queens can pass on the infection to their kittens although we do not know if this is in utero, during the birth process or via the milk.

 Symptoms vary depending on the number of red blood cells infected, the stage of the parasitic infection, the health status of the cat and the rapidity of infection.
 Clinical signs usually include those associated with anemia and may include: